PSANDILYA1440/Minimal-Homepage/README.md

 Designed with a minimal futuristic style featuring a dark OLED interface, time-based greetings, sun and moon icons, and a customizable search experience.

-## **This is Source Code from it.
-Now there is a website and you can set it as your default Startpage.**
+## **There is a website and you can set it as your default Startpage.
+Use this guide if you want to customize it.
+URL: [Minimal Homepage](https://minimal-homepage.netlify.app/) **
 ---

 ## ✨ Features